 Teaching at UPAEP

 It was a wonderful experience.
-I would spend several days before and after the course enjoying Puebla and Mexico City.
+I spent several days before and after the course enjoying Puebla and Mexico City.

 Course information and syllabus